 - Rabies vaccine can prevent rabies.

-- Rabies vaccine is given to people at reasonable risk for rabies to protect them proactively before actual exposure or as a treatment after exposure.
+- Rabies vaccine is given to people at reasonable risk for rabies to protect them proactively before actual exposure or as a preventive treatment after exposure.

 - Rabies vaccine is made from killed rabies virus.
 It cannot cause rabies.

-- Rabies “shots” are NOT a painful series given in the abdominal wall. they are usually given in the upper arm and the experience is identical to receiving a flu shot.
+- Rabies “shots” are NOT a painful series given in the abdominal wall.
+They are usually given in the upper arm and the experience is identical to receiving a flu shot.

 WHO SHOULD GET RABIES VACCINE AND WHEN?